tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

 TransferManager transferManager = new TransferManager(cosXmlService,
         transferConfig);

-String bucket = "examplebucket-1250000000"; // Bucket, formatted as BucketName-APPID
-String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key
+String bucket = "examplebucket-1250000000"; // Bucket name in the format of `BucketName-APPID` String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key

 // Upload a byte array